cerb/cerb.github.io/_guides/bots/dispatch-assignments.md

 ---
-title: "Dispatch assignments to available workers using bots"
+title: Dispatch assignments to available workers using bots
-excerpt: In this guide we'll build a dispatcher bot that assigns new tickets to available group members using a round-robin rotation.
+excerpt: This webpage provides a comprehensive guide on automating the dispatch of assignments to available workers using bots in Cerb.
+summary: This webpage provides a comprehensive guide on automating the dispatch of assignments to available workers using bots in Cerb.
+It introduces the concept of a dispatcher bot that assigns new tickets to group members based on their availability, determined by their calendars, using a round-robin rotation.
+The guide details the process of importing and configuring the behavior, understanding its operation, and testing it through simulation.
+It also discusses potential enhancements, such as requiring a quorum for assignments, expanding auto-assignment beyond the inbox, and notifying workers through various channels.
+The page serves as a starting point for users to develop their own automated dispatch systems within Cerb.
+permalink: /guides/bots/dispatch-assignments/
 layout: integration
 topic: Bots
 subtopic: Workflow Automation